tmacwill/cs50-help-web/README.markdown

 ## Routes

-### POST /students/add
+### POST /questions/add
-Add a new student who has a question.
+Add a new question.
 #### Parameters
 * `question`: Text of the student's question
 * `name`: Name of the student
 * `category`: Category the student's question falls into

 #### Returns
-* `id`: The ID of the newly added student
+* `id`: The ID of the newly added question

 ***

-### POST /students/closed
+### POST /questions/closed
-Student has closed his or her window
+Student has closed his or her window.
 #### Parameters
-* `id`: ID of the student who has closed his or her window
+* `id`: ID of the question that is no longer active

 ***

-### POST /students/dispatch
+### POST /questions/dispatch
-Student has been dispatched to a TF/CA.
+Question has been dispatched to a TF/CA.
 #### Parameters
-* `id`: ID of student who has been dispatched
+* `id`: ID of question who has been dispatched
-* `tf`: TF/CA student has been dispatched to
+* `tf`: TF/CA question has been dispatched to

 ***

-### GET /students/dispatched
+### GET /questions/dispatched
-Retrive a list of dispatched students.
+Retrieve a list of dispatched questions.
 Note: only a student's most recent dispatch will appear.
-### Returns
+#### Returns
-* `dispatched`: Ordered array of students, including IDs, question text, category, TF, and timestamp
+* `dispatched`: Ordered array of questions, including IDs, question text, show, category, TF, and timestamp

+***

-### POST /students/hand_down
+### POST /questions/hand_down
-Student has put his or her hand down (and no longer needs assistance).
+Student has put his or her hand down (and no longer needs assistance on the active question).
 #### Parameters
-* `id`: ID of the student who put his or her hand down
+* `id`: ID of the question that is no longer active

 ***

-### GET /students/queue
+### GET /questions/queue
 Retrieve the current state of the queue.
 #### Returns
 * `queue`: Ordered array of students, including IDs, question text, category, and timestamp